-SRHM’s submission and peer review system is operated through our publishers, Taylor & Francis, in their editorial manager system: http://zrhm.edmgr.com/.
+SRHM’s submission and peer review system is operated through our publishers, Taylor & Francis, in their Editorial Manager system: http://zrhm.edmgr.com/.
 All requests for peer reviews, and the process of submitting reviews, will come through this system.
-We ask to receive all peer reviews within three weeks, unless otherwise agreed.
+We ask to receive all peer reviews within two weeks, unless otherwise agreed.

 SRHM operates a peer review system where reviewers know authors’ names.
 Reviewers are not named, but they may choose to include their name in the review and many welcome contact with authors to share information.

 You should treat the contents of the paper as confidential.
-You must not copy it or show it to anyone else, quote from it or use the information in your own work.
+You must not show it to anyone else (unless you have obtained permission from the journal to do so), copy it, quote from it or use the information in your own work.